-The RHS Back to Nature Garden will be in a woodland setting and has been designed to encourage visitors from all generations and backgrounds to connect with nature and foster a love of plants to support their health and wellbeing.
+Located in a woodland setting The RHS Back to Nature Garden has been designed to encourage visitors from all generations and backgrounds to connect with nature and foster a love of plants to support their health and wellbeing.

 The garden is central to the RHS’s partnership with NHS England – promoting the physical and emotional well-being that access to green spaces and gardening provides.
 And to further support this much of the planting and some landscaping from RHS Chelsea will go to an NHS Mental Health Trust as part of a national competition run by the RHS.

 Commenting on the collaboration, Sue Biggs, RHS Director General, said: ‘We could not be more thrilled, or feel more honoured, that The Duchess of Cambridge has co-designed our RHS Garden at Chelsea Flower Show this year, with Award Winning Landscape Architects, Andree Davies and Adam White.